 Adam has been recognized in Chambers USA for his “immense talent as a trial lawyer” and “strong advocacy skills,” in The Legal 500 United States as “an aggressive trial advocate,” and in Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms and Attorneys as a “celebrated government investigations practitioner.”
 He has also been recognized in The Best Lawyers in America, Expert Guide to the World’s Leading White Collar Crime Lawyers, International Who’s Who of Business Crimes Defense Lawyers, Global Investigations Review, Washingtonian Magazine and Washington D.C.
 Super Lawyers.
 Adam was named “Government Investigations Attorney of the Year” for 2015 and “Life Sciences Star” from 2013 to 2015 in LMG Life Sciences.
 In addition, he was recognized in the National Law Journal’s “Hot Defense List” for his jury trial victory on behalf of a former pharmaceutical executive in a criminal case charging conspiracy and violations of the federal Anti-Kickback statute.
 From 1985 to 1990, Adam served as an Assistant U.S. Attorney for the Southern District of New York.
 He received the Director’s Award for Superior Performance from the U.S. Department of Justice (DOJ) in 1990.
 He is an adjunct professor at The George Washington University Law School and has been an instructor at Georgetown University Law Center’s National Institute of Trial Advocacy (NITA) since 1992.
 He also serves on the alumni board of the Fordham University School of Law.

-BA, The University of Michigan; JD, The George Washington University; LLM, Georgetown University
+BA, Trinity College; JD, Fordham University; LLM, Georgetown University